 The transition to IP has been widely and rightly heralded as a game-changer for the broadcast industry.
-The technical work for which SMPTE and organisations including the VSF, EBU and AMWA have been awarded a Technical Emmy is
+The technical work for which SMPTE and organizations including the VSF, EBU and AMWA have been awarded a Technical Emmy is

 well deserved.
 But we have not reached the end game.
 In fact, the operational changes that IP workflows offer media companies have barely been scratched.
 IP has been accepted as a technical overhaul of the solid but inflexible infrastructure of